-This year’s version was aboard L’Impressionniste, which cruises France’s Lower Burgundy Canal and is part of the European Waterways fleet of riverboats and barges.
+This year’s version was aboard L’Impressionniste, which cruises France’s Lower Burgundy Canal and is part of the European Waterways fleet.

 Getting On Board Our French Barge Cruise

-Guests arrive in Paris and are a met at a centrally located hotel, the Westminster, where a member of the crew picks up guests and luggage, and in a large Mercedes van drives about three hours to where the riverboat is docked.
+Guests arrive in Paris for their French barge cruise and are a met at a centrally located hotel, the Westminster.
+There a member of the crew picks up guests and luggage.
+In a large Mercedes van we then drive about three hours to our riverboat.
 Champagne and canapés – and a crew of six – greeted the seven of us who were passengers.

 The riverboat sailed from Fleurey-sur-Ouche (the word Ouche means “canal” in French).
 Built as a Dutch cargo barge, it accommodates 12 passengers in a completely modern format.

-Cabins are not terribly roomy – actually rather on the small side – but each boasts a bathroom, air conditioning unit, two beds (some doubles are available) and sufficient storage for your six-day French barge cruise.
+Cabins are not terribly roomy, but actually rather on the small side.
+But each boasts a bathroom, air conditioning unit, and two beds (some doubles are available).
+There’s sufficient storage for your six-day French barge cruise.

 The inside lounge is modern, reflecting the colors of Impressionist paintings and with comfy leather loungers and rich wood paneling.
-The comfortable outside deck – complete with hot tub – has a covered area and another open area.
+There’s also a comfortable outside deck – complete with hot tub – that a covered area and another open area.
 And with outstanding terrain passing by: beautiful hills and farmlands of the rich Burgundy countryside, one of the best places to visit in France, there’s much to see and enjoy.

-I found most passengers spend time on deck of our riverboat.
+I found most passengers spend time on deck while on a French barge cruise.
 The Wi-Fi on deck is usually effective for checking news, email, etc. but there are no television sets on board.